nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `opencus INDEX`

 * Views the customer at `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed customer list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: